 We’ll take you through the basics of roof leaks in your home insurance policy, so your coverage doesn’t go over your head.
 We’ll also go through some helpful tips and tricks for keeping your roof in tip-top shape.

 What is homeowners insurance?

 A homeowners insurance policy is a contract between you and your insurance company that covers you in a bunch of different situations.
 It protects you and your home if bad luck leaves you recovering or repairing the damage.
-Lemonade homeowners insurance policies (sometimes called HO3 policies) cover open perils for dwelling coverage and named perils for contents coverage—things that may happen to your stuff, including fire, lightning, windstorm, hail, smoke, vandalism, theft, freezing, damage from aircraft or vehicles, and riots, to name a few.
+Lemonade homeowners insurance policies (sometimes called HO3 policies) cover open perils for dwelling coverage and named perils for coverage on your personal property—those perils include fire, lightning, windstorm, hail, smoke, vandalism, theft, freezing, damage from aircraft or vehicles, and riots, to name a few.

 When roof leaks are covered by homeowners insurance